dyne/W3C-DID/docs/specification.md

               / "q" / "r" / "s" / "t" / "u" / "v" / "w" / "x" / "y" / "z"
 ```

-The prefix **did:dyne:id:** represent a Zenswarm Oracle and **did:dyne:fabchain:** is used to store the transaction id in which the DID document is store on the chain.
-In each Zenswarm Oracle DID document is present the field "AlsoKnownAs" with value **did:dyne:fabchain:...**.
-The prefix **did:dyne:controller:** is used by the Controller
-to differentiate its DID from the others.
+The prefix **did:dyne:id:** represent a Zenswarm Oracle and inside each Zenswarm Oracle DID document is present the field "alsoKnownAs" with value **did:dyne:fabchain:...**, this DID can be resolved and contains the DID of the Oracle and the transaction id in which the DID document is store on the chain.
+The prefix **did:dyne:controller:** is used by the Controller to differentiate its DID from the others.

 An example of Dyne.org's DID is:
 ```